Lonitch/Lonitch.github.io/_posts/2020-05-28-Translational-Operator.md

 E_{n}(\mathbf{k})=\epsilon_{n}-2 t\left[\cos k_{x} a+\cos k_{y} a\right]\tag{15}
 $$

 With the closed-form of energy eigenvalues, our next task will be finding the region in FBZ that is occupied by electrons' states, or equivalently, what is the surface/line that separates occupied and unoccupied states.
-For 2D space we find from Eq.(15) that energies are distributed symmetrically around $\epsilon_n$.
-Thus, $\epsilon_n$ must be the Fermi energy level.
+For 2D space we find from Eq.(15) that energies are distributed symmetrically around $$\epsilon_n$$.
+Thus, $$\epsilon_n$$ must be the Fermi energy level.
 The reciprocal lattice points on Fermi surface(lines) therefore satisfy the relation:

 $$
 E_n(\mathbf{k})=\epsilon_n